dentsucreativeuk/dev-standards/Admin/BrowserCompatibility.md

 # Baseline browser compatibility
 > Part of [Administration](/Admin/Index.md)

-We **must** provide browser compatability as per our client-facing browser support documentation.
+We **must** provide browser compatability as per the following requirements.
+Website pages **must** be tested thoroughly on the most recent version of all the following browsers.
+It is also expected that we provide feature and design parity across all compatible browsers to the highest possible standard.

+Desktop browsers

+ - Microsoft Edge
+ - Google Chrome
+ - Mozilla Firefox
+ - Apple Safari

+Mobile browsers

+ - Google Chrome
+ - Apple Safari

+While we may test on other browsers to ensure content is readable and functionality is usable, any additional browser support not listed above must be agreed at the outset of a project and may incur additional cost.

-In all cases, _progressive enhancement_ will be employed in order to provide functionality where it is supported without degrading the overall user experience.
+In all cases, _progressive enhancement_ **should** be employed in order to provide functionality where it is supported without degrading the overall user experience.